chrisLUT/dataCleaning/README.md

 In Step 2 ("Extracts only the measurements on the mean and standard deviation for each measurement"), I interpreted the instructions that per feature one mean and one sd should be retrieved.
 I did not include other variables containing the string 'mean' like the 'meanFreq()' variables (as specifified in features.txt in the project's zip-file).

+The codebook.md describes briefly the variables - should be sufficient for this exercise.

 The tidy data set in the end is in long format - as either long or wide form is acceptable for this assignment.